amuhaiminshah/HTML-and-CSS-crash-course/README.md

 ## Links
 HTML links are hyperlinks.<br>

-You can click on a link and jump to another document.
+You can click on a link and jump to another document. <br>
 <b> NOTE:</b> A link does not have to be text.
 A link can be an image or any other HTML element.
 ### Link- Syntex
 The HTML <a> tag defines a hyperlink.
 It has the following syntax: